Being in England and following the twitter conversation over the past couple of days I almost got a sense of a national tragedy having struck India.

 This will forever end India’s poverty, remove the stigma of being a dalit and religious minority, make corruption a history, bring crime rates against women and children to nil and, most crucially, allow communal harmony to take centrestage.

 The sheer double-standards of the Indian society or its few self-appointed guardians with considerably high following on social media, never cease to amaze me.
-Instant outrage on the perceived damage to self-esteem of a pornstar but utter disgust towards sex workers, who at least don’t flaunt their sexual acts in public.
+There’s an instant outrage on the perceived damage to self-esteem of a pornstar but the same folks have utter disgust towards sex workers, who at least don’t flaunt their sexual acts in public.

 I wonder how many people who’ve instantly described or perceived Leone as a role model would adopt the same approach for an ordinary sex worker?